 2nd November 2017

-Pickersgill-Kaye, a trading division of ASSA ABLOY the global leader in door opening solutions, has teamed up with ASSA ABLOY Security Doors to achieve Loss Prevention Standards LPS 1175: Issue 7 SR3 and SR4 security rating approval for inclusion in the security door business ‘bible’, the British Research Establishment’s (BRE) Red Book.
+Pickersgill-Kaye, a trading division of ASSA ABLOY the global leader in door opening solutions, has teamed up with ASSA ABLOY Security Doors for Loss Prevention Standards LPS 1175: Issue 7 Security Rating 3 and Security Rating 4 approval for inclusion in the security door business ‘bible’, the Building Research Establishment’s (BRE) Red Book.

 Testing with single point locks will help reduce cost, simplify the doorset and lower on-going maintenance.
 The locking system’s quality and unique modular design allows interchangeability between single and multipoint versions.
 This provides significant advantages in manufacture and consistency in appearance.